-Despite all the information available about how to prevent skin cancer, the number of diagnoses continue to increase every year.
+Despite all the information available about how to prevent skin cancer, the number of diagnoses continues to increase every year.
 According to a study released by the Mayo Clinic in 2017, incidents of both basal cell carcinoma and squamous cell carcinoma increased dramatically in the first decade of this century compared to prior decades.

 “We have more information than ever before about the dangers of sun exposure and how